Role Based Access Control

 1. Data Steward (Alert Scope)

-This is a fixed role and cannot be customized.
+This is a fixed role and cannot be customised.

 • Has full access to all assigned alerts.